olalonde/mcp-human/README.md

 # A MCP Server for Humans

-This MCP (Model Context Protocol) server allows AI assistants to delegate tasks to humans via Amazon Mechanical Turk.
-It provides a bridge between AI systems and human workers, enabling hybrid intelligence workflows.
+MCP (Model Context Protocol) server that gives human assistance to AIs.
+It uses Amazon Mechanical Turk to ask questions to a real humans.
+This is more of a proof-of-concept than a serious tool but improvements are welcome.
+See [limitations](#limitations).

 ![we need to go deeper](./deeper.gif)